codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 You have a fairly good idea of where we are going with these, so let's continue with some key tasks and functionality, starting with Environments.

 ## Create an Environment
 The first task is to create an Environment.
-Your Environment is meant to replicate the deployment lifecycle of your software, so feel free to create one or more of them accordingly.
+Environment are meant to replicate the deployment lifecycle of your software, so feel free to create one or more of them accordingly.

 You would find these Environments in most organizationss: `development`, `qa`, `staging`, and `production`.
 There is no limit on the number of Environments you can create.
 For the purpose of this quick start, we'll create a single Environment.